-Interactive Voice Response software have used pre-recorded voice prompts and menus to present information and options to callers, and touch-tone telephone keypad entry to gather responses.
+Interactive Voice Response software has used pre-recorded voice prompts and menus to present information and options to callers, and touch-tone telephone keypad entry to gather responses.
 Modern IVR solutions also enable input and responses to be gathered via spoken words with voice recognition.
-Enterprises are increasingly looking for an IVR service provider which helps them in managing their Inbound and Outbound call centers to reduce the cost of common sales, service, collections, inquiry and support calls to and from their company.
+Enterprises are increasingly looking for an IVR service provider that helps them in managing their Inbound and Outbound call centers to reduce the cost of common sales, service, collections, inquiry, and support calls to and from their company.

 Take a note of the following business benefits of an IVR system-